robinsmith-source/sdi/docs/chapters/03-working-with-terraform.md

 ## 5. Improving the Server Configuration

-The basic configuration we created has several limitations, including hardcoded secrets and lack of essential security features such as firewalls and SSH key access.
+The basic configuration you created has several limitations, including hardcoded secrets and lack of essential security features such as firewalls and SSH key access.
 Let's address these issues step by step.

 ### 5.1 Securely Storing the API Token